wilsonzlin/queued/README.md

 }
 ```

 Set a property to `true` to disable that endpoint, and `false` to re-enable it.
 Disabled endpoints will return `503 Service Unavailable`.
-Use `GET /suspend` to get the currently suspended endpoints.
+Use `GET /queue/:queue/suspend` to get the currently suspended endpoints.

-`POST /throttle` will configure poll throttling, useful for flow control and rate limiting.
+`POST /queue/:queue/throttle` will configure poll throttling for a queue, useful for flow control and rate limiting.
 It takes a request body like:

 ```json
 {